 Best walking months

-June – August are the warmest months with the least rainfall but because most of the route goes over the mountains the weather there is quite unpredictable, we walked this Camino in June and got a lot of rain.
+June – August are the warmest months with the least rainfalls.
+Second half of May and September are good border months.
+The weather in the mountains is quite unpredictable we walked this Camino in June and got a lot of rain.
+Be prepared for it.

 What we liked about the route

-- “Wild Camino” with a lot of walking on the footpath, trails, through remote areas, very few cities, no industrial areas, and busy roads on the way.
+- “Wild Camino” with a lot of walking on the footpath, trails, through remote areas, very few cities, no industrial areas, or busy roads.

 - Public albergues can be found at the end of every walking stage, you can easily complete the whole route staying only in public albergues, which makes the walk cheaper.